 Firstly, it means that the Democratic Socialists of America would no longer exist in its present form.
-It would, at best, be reduced to a socialist faction within a bourgeois labour party and, since the DSA is already a multi-tendency organisation, the likeliness is of it remaining as such.
+It would, at best, be reduced to a socialist faction within a bourgeois labour party and, since the DSA is already a multitendency organisation, the likeliness of it remaining as such is limited, with it more likely splintering off into separate organisations.
 Socialists in the United States would be a minority within the party, based upon the institutionalised union of an organisation of thousands with a movement of millions.
 In effect, it would be no different to the DSA's current position as a faction in the Democratic Party - except by providing the DSA with an artificial mass character.